 Females will lay between 3-10 eggs which incubate for about two weeks.
 When a woodpecker hatches, it is featherless and blind.
 Parents work together to raise their young with the male doing the bulk of the work.
 He does the majority of labor in constructing the nest and incubates the eggs at night so the female can rest.
 After another 18-30 days, the nestlings will be ready to leave the nest.

 The drumming of a woodpecker on the woodwork or gutter of a residence, in and of itself, is a major annoyance to homeowners.
 Drumming is a term given to the noise made by woodpeckers pecking in rapid rhythmic succession on wood.
 This is a springtime activity of males proclaiming their territories.
 Drumming may occur a number of times a day, and the activity may go on for some time.

 Damage to wooden structures and trees may take several forms.
-Holes may be drilled into wooden siding, fascia boards or window casings.
+Holes may be drilled into wooden siding, fascia boards, or window casings.
 Woodpecker damage to utility poles can be severe and widespread in some regions, requiring pole replacement.
 In addition, woodpeckers will commonly peck out insects from infested wood on structures, particularly the larvae and pupae of the carpenter bee.
-In severe cases, the rows of holes can be drilled so close together, resulting in a loss of sap, weakening and causing significant damage to the tree.
+In severe cases, the rows of holes can be drilled too close together, resulting in a loss of sap, weakening, and causing significant damage to the tree.